wbrowar/workbench/README.md

 3. Make sure Ruby is installed, then install [SASS](http://sass-lang.com/) by running the command `gem install sass`
 4. If you don't have Homebrew, you can install it using this command: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 5. Install ImageMagick, run this command: `brew install imagemagick`
-6. Run `npm install -g bower`
-7. Run `npm install -g gulp-cli`.
+6. Run `npm install -g gulp-cli`.
-8. Go to your site's root folder and run the command: `yarn`.
+7. Go to your site's root folder and run the command: `yarn`.
 This will do the same thing as `npm install`, but faster.
 If you don't have yarn installed, globally, run `npm install --global yarn`

 ### Setting Up Each Project
 1. In Terminal, `cd` to your project root
 2. Run `yarn`
-3. Run `bower update`
-4. Update the `package.json` file to fit your project's needs.
+3. Update the `package.json` file to fit your project's needs.
 See `package.json` below
-5. Run `gulp first` to perform the default task and to do an initial setup
+4. Run `gulp first` to perform the default task and to do an initial setup

 ---
 ## When to Use What
 ### Beginning a project
 - When starting a project, run the helper task, `gulp`, to see what commands are available.
 - When editing the `package.json` file, run `gulp vars` for a description of each variable.
-- `gulp first` only needs to be run once at the beginning of the project to move the default bower and npm files out of the `bower_components` and `node_modules` folders.
-From there, additional libraries can be added manually, as needed.
+- `gulp first` only needs to be run once at the beginning of the project to move the default npm files out of the `node_modules` folder.
+In order to keep files up-to-date, and to make working with git easier, edit the `package.json` file to include all other libraries and re-run `gulp first` to update front-end libraries.
 - To make sure everything is working right, finish setting up your theme files and your `package.json` settings and run the `gulp run` task.
 This will give you a good idea of any errors you might run into right off the bat.
 Even better, run `gulp release` for a more thorough check.

 ### During Development